lachieggg/php-app/README.md

 `composer start`

+`composer migrate`

 `npm run build`

 Docker
 =
-This section will be updated with details for using [Docker](https://www.docker.com/) to run the application.
+To run with Docker, all you need to do is run `composer start` while the Docker daemon is running.

 Configuration
 =